pfrazee/local/docs/examples/index.md

 ## Overview

 Index.html is a small showcase of Local's primary features.
-It uses the environment reflector server (env/reflector.js) to give applications the tools to modify themselves, and the `Environment.request` wrapper to log traffic to the UI.
+It uses the environment reflector server (env/reflector.js) to give applications the tools to modify themselves, and the `Environment.dispatch` wrapper to log traffic to the UI.

 ## index.js